Tnjri (Skhtorashen plane-tree)

 Unfortunately, more than once there have been attempts to incinerate the tree in the past but nevertheless, it lives.
 For a while, there was hired a guard to protect Tnjri.

 Largest plane-tree in the world?

-Tnjri is included in the following list:
+Tnjri is included in the following articles:

-Category includes some of the most impressive and interesting separate trees of the the world.
-Total number of tree species in the world still is a wild guess – may be 10,000 and may be 100,000 but most likely somewhere in between.
-Every month there are reported new tree species from the whole world, including the Western Europe.
+The category includes some of the most impressive and interesting separate trees in the world.
+The total number of tree species in the world still is a wild guess – maybe 10,000 and maybe 100,000 but most likely somewhere in between.
+Every month there are reported new tree species from the whole world, including Western Europe.

 A photographic portrait of the country of the impossible.
 A little known part of Armenia, Karabakh has been fought over for centuries.
 This lush, green mountainous region is made up of unexplored forests, timeless villages, and two cities that were once capitals in different ages.
 In short, a last, unforgettable paradise.

 Parker’s many beautiful, full-color images contribute a great deal, but what makes this book especially interesting is a discussion of the roles these trees have played through the ages in human religions, myths, economies, and everyday life.